sagarmanchanda/Work-Flow-Automation/README.md

 [![Coverage Status][ico-scrutinizer]][link-scrutinizer]
 [![Quality Score][ico-code-quality]][link-code-quality]

 API for workflow automation.
-Currently restricted to IITG campus, however can be extended to any work-place by hacking into the login and formbuilder tools.
+Currently restricted to IIT Guwahati campus, however can be extended to any work-place by hacking into the authentication and formbuilder tools.

 # Install